iwanders/betula/README.md

 Conditional:
   - `DelayNode`: Delays execution of the child node with the specified interval.
   - `StatusReadNode`: Reads an execution status off the blackboard and returns this, regardless of the optional child's status.
+  - `IfTimeExceedsNode`: Compares whether one time exceeds another time by a value.

 Control:
   - `ParallelNode`: A node that executes all children and determines status based on their return, may resume running nodes from previous cycle.